A village at war: When Irvington mourned its fallen Great War heroes

 Sgt.
 Kindervatter was the youngest of three children and only son born to German immigrant father Henry.
 His mother Anna (Dale) Kindervatter was born in Illinois.
 Her father, Augustus, was a Union officer who fought in the Civil War.
 Her two uncles (her father's brothers) also fought against the Confederacy.
 Albert O. Dale was killed in action in June 1862.
 Her uncle Martin survived, as did her father.

 Kindervatter was assigned to the 26th Infantry Regiment, Company H which was in turn attached during World War I to the U.S. Army's famed 1st Division, the so-called "Big Red One."
-The 26th remains attached to the Big Red One today and has its own nickname, Blue Spaders, from the term "Blauerspadern" used by the Germans to describe its distinctive regimental insignia.
+The 26th remains attached to the Big Red One today and has its own nickname, Blue Spaders, from the term "Blauerspadern" used by German troops to describe its distinctive regimental insignia.

 At Soissons, Kindervatter and the 26th reached their objective on the 18th, the opening day of the battle, beginning at 4 a.m. and capturing the town of Missy-aux-Bois by 9 a.m. before being pinned down just shy of the Soisson to Chateau-Thierry Road by German machine gun fire.